pellepelster/pelle.io/site/content/pages/about.md

 * Implement production ready deployment and monitoring}
 * Periodic security assessment and threat modelling}
 * React and resolve production incidents}

+### Rollout Infrastructure for Covid19 Portal (non-EU)

+* Evaluation of hosting provider
+* Implementation of Ansible roles
+* Disaster recovery and security firedrills
+* Documentation and handover of operations

 ### Extending billing platform and SAP integration